Siviyar: Use of palanquin

 Use of palanquins within the capital cities was restricted to Kings only. kings had the authority to grant permission to travel in a palanquin with bended pole as only Kings were entitled for it.
 In colonial period high officials continue to exercise this authority.
 Sir Thomas Maitland issued a warrant to the head brahmin entitling him to make use of a palanquin with a crooked bamboo, the highest that can be conferred on him.
 In early 19thcentury Jaffna, a man was flogged for the alleged crime of travelling in a palanquin.
 It was justified by a clause which rendered the headmen and other inhabitants liable to be imprisoned for causing themselves to be conveyed through the country in palanquins with a crooked pole except such as had permission from the Governors and commanders of Jaffna.

 Palanquin bearing was considered as a privilege in olden days and not restricted to any particular caste.
 According to a legend when Govigama palanquin-bearers of the rulers in Kurunagala refused to render their hereditary raja-kariya because the new king was an arab lady's offspring, Prince Vattimi's arab advisers promised to bring brahmins, men of far better caste than the goyigama people, to take the place of the proud palanquin men.
-The medieval Telugu poet Allasani Peddana was borne in a palanquin by Emperor Krishnadevaraya.
+The medieval Telegu poet Allasani Peddana was borne in a palanquin by Emperor Krishnadevaraya.
 When king of Travancore went in public procession in his state palanquin his little son walked holding on by a corner of the royal palanquin for assistance.
 The Tanjore Maratha King Serfjoi II donated land, annual stipend of 50 gold coins and a palanquin to the vellala protestant convert Vedanayagam pillai, his former classmate and friend.
 The men who carried Vedanayagam pillai's palanquin, in order to maintain his ritual purity and the palanquin. would not allow their own shadows to cross the shadows of whatever 'alien' people of ceri they would encounter.
 There are references in Tamil literatures on vellalars who acted as palanquin bearers.
 The Saiva saint Appar carried the palanquin of saint Sambandar.
-Amirthakadaieeshwarar temple's tower sculpture depicts Appar holding Sambandar's palanquin.
-The rest of the palanquin bearers seems to be Brahmins.
+Amirthakadaieeshwarar temple's tower sculpture depics Appar holding Sambandar's palanquin.
+The rest of the palanquin bearers seems to be brahmins.